VisualComputingInstitute/DR-SPAAM-Detector/README.md

 In the implementation here, we have replaced the voting with a non-maximum suppression, where two detections that are less than 0.5 m apart are considered as duplicates and the less confident one is suppressed.
-Thus there is a mismatch between the numbers here and those shown in the paper.
+Thus there is a mismatch between the numbers here and those listed in the paper.

 ## Citation
 If you use DR-SPAAM in your project, please cite: